Social Justice and Equity Consulting

 Mariah is from Berkeley, CA, and grew up in a Chinese and Jewish family with teachers for parents.
 She continually feels deeply influenced by and connected to her home, cultures, and community.
 Mariah is a social justice facilitator committed to culturally sustaining, equitable, and transformational practices.
 She has experience working as a high school teacher, as well as an educator at elementary and university levels.
 She holds an M.A.T. in Latin & Classical Humanities and an Ed.S. in Social Justice Education from UMass Amherst.
 She facilitates sessions on the topics of social identities, self-awareness, oppression and liberation, intergroup dialogue, and relational education approaches that foster student agency and belonging in joyful caring school communities.
 Mariah firmly believes that social justice work in schools must happen through intergenerational partnerships that center the voices, experiences and dreams of young people at the margins.

-Position: Social Justice and Equity Specialist
+Position: Joy, Justice & Equity Specialist

 Email: mlapiroff@collaborative.org